 The sign at the beginning of the rocky tide pools lets visitors know that people have died.
 So please take cation and follow the guided signs.
 If the weather or tide is bad then don’t go.
 Also, the winter time isn’t the best time to go with higher surf conditions.

 So, now that I have scared you, let me just say, if you can hike down to see the tide pools, waterfalls, and the igneous rocks from past volcanoes eruptions, then do it.
 It is worth making the trek down this non-maintained path.
 The views and sea organisms are worth it.
-Look for the some of the different sea urchins with this great guide from the Hawaii Ocean Project site.

 Hiking or what I much worth rather say, slipping, down the path only took about 30 minutes for us.
 We did have wet weather beforehand, which made the path much more muddy and slippery.

 Did I fall?
 Yes!
 Did I see others fall, like my friend?
 Yes I did and let’s be honest at least it made me feel better.
 Yet, there were still others coming down the path who somehow had better coordination and refused to slip.
 Bravo to them and I’m jealous!